CSCDP/sfdata-annexa-clean/README.md

 - 1. Run the 10-annexa-MERGE step
 - 2. Run the 20-annexa-CLEAN step
 - 3. Run the 30-annexa-CUSTOM_CLEAN step (optional)

-If you have CIN Census data (XML):
-- 4. Run the 40-cincensus-CLEAN step

-Once you have cleaned Annex A and/or CIN Census:
-- 5. Run the 50-all-LOG step

 You're done!